-The Family Therapy program plays a pivotal role in this healing process.
-We have licensed staff that is trained to see each client from a family systems orientation that is trauma informed and exercises evidenced-based treatment.
-Using a strengths-based approach, we address the client’s emotional, physical, mental, and spiritual needs to help them experience healing with the hope that they will never need our services again.
+SAFFT’s Family Therapy Program plays a pivotal role in a family’s healing process.
+Our licensed staff are trained to view each client from a family systems orientation that is trauma informed and exercise evidenced-based treatment.
+We also utilize a strengths-based approach, addressing the client’s emotional, physical, mental, and spiritual needs.

-Oftentimes the trauma of being removed from their home is just the top layer of the complex trauma that the children have lived through prior to DFCS involvement.
-Their trauma could take the form of behavioral issues, poor grades, cognitive deficits, and even delayed development.
+Oftentimes the trauma of being removed from their home is just the top layer of the complex, deeper-rooted trauma that the child or children have experienced prior to DFCS involvement.
+Children react and deal with trauma in many different forms, including behavioral issues, poor grades, cognitive deficits, and even delayed development.
 Our therapists are trained to conceptualize our children’s symptoms in the context of their family of origin so that each child is given the specialized therapy that he/she needs.

 What sets SAFFT Family Therapy apart from other providers is its systemic approach.
 The therapist will treat the family as their client rather than treating the symptoms of the individuals.
-We believe that when the system is healthy, all its parts are subsequently healthy too.
+We believe that when the system is healthy, all its parts are subsequently healthy, too.
 Our licensed therapist will work with the children and birth parents separately until they are ready to engage in therapy together (if appropriate).
-This holistic approach allows the child not only to confront their personal traumas, but also to address with the interpersonal issues that they have suffered with the professional support of our staff.
+This holistic approach allows the child to openly and safely confront their personal traumas and also to address the interpersonal issues they’ve suffered.

 Foster parenting is one of the most emotionally challenging relationship interactions that humans face.
-Very few foster parents are prepared to meet the emotional needs of children who have experienced the trauma of separation from their birth parent(s) and the events led to that decision.
-Added to the trauma is the anxiety that the children feel about their uncertain future, which often leads to disruptive, seemingly illogical behavior.
-Our inclusive Family Therapy & Healing Program gives the foster parents the opportunity to meet with the therapist who is treating our client.
+Very few foster parents are fully prepared to meet the emotional needs of children who have experienced the trauma of separation from their birth parent(s) and the events that led up to that point.
+In addition to the trauma these children are dealing with, they also experience anxiety about their uncertain future, which often leads to disruptive, seemingly illogical behavior.
+Our inclusive Family Therapy & Healing Program gives the foster parents the opportunity to meet with the therapist treating the child or children being cared for.
 Our staff is able to help them understand and navigate the emotional landscape that the child(ren) are facing, leading to more stability and better outcomes for the child.

-SAFFT will conduct an orientation with both the custodial and visiting parents to better understand the unique needs and circumstances of each family.
+SAFFT will first conduct an orientation with both the custodial and visiting parents to better understand the unique circumstances, stories, and needs of each family unit.
 Therapy sessions will then be scheduled based on the availability of our staff and the family schedule.
-Each session lasts up to 1 hour.
+Each session lasts up to one hour.
 A waiting room is available for custodial parents and the privacy of all family members.

-SAFFT offers many options for families that may or may not have a cost to the family.
+SAFFT offers several options that may or may not include a cost for the family.
 If you qualify for one of our special programs, there may be no cost to your family to utilize our services.
 These are typically related to domestic violence cases or involvement with the Juvenile Court.
 Please contact us for more information about our rates.